Policies and Procedures

 Assistance/Service Animal Policy

 Tulsa Community College is committed to compliance with state and federal laws regarding individuals with disabilities.
 All requests for assistance or service animals should be directed to the Education Access Center at TCC’s Metro Campus.
 The College will determine, on a case by case basis, and in accordance with applicable laws and regulations, whether the animal is a reasonable accommodation on campus.
 In doing so, the College must balance the needs of the individual with the impact of animals on other campus patrons.
-Where it is not readily apparent that an assistance/service animal, the College may require that documentation be provided on the letterhead of a treating physician or mental health provider, which permits the College to determine:
+Where it is not readily apparent that an animal is an assistance/service animal, the College may require that documentation be provided on the letterhead of a treating physician or mental health provider, which permits the College to determine: